Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Hydrogen peroxide, as the name implies is simply a liquid composed of hydrogen and oxygen (H2O2).
 It comes in different concentrations, some of which can be potentially toxic to dogs.

 You may be alarmed to read on the label that hydrogen peroxide is toxic.
-Before second-guessing your vet's recommendation to it on your dog, understand that veterinarians report that it is safe to use for this purpose.
-According to veterinarian Dawn Ruben, the fact that the internally administered hydrogen peroxide is vomited up and does not remain in the body, it is safe to use.
+Before second-guessing your vet's recommendation to use it on your dog, understand that veterinarians report that it is safe to use for this purpose.
+According to veterinarian Dawn Ruben, because of the fact that the internally administered hydrogen peroxide is vomited up and does not remain in the body, it is safe to use.

 Hydrogen peroxide is an irritant to the dog's intestinal tract.
 Basically, once it is swallowed, it generates oxygen bubbles in the stomach.
 When there are enough bubbles, they stretch the dog's stomach and trigger vomiting.
 Usually, after vomiting, the dog's stomach settles.
 However, if your vet advised you to make your dog vomit, consult them again for a follow-up on how to proceed from there.
 Some dogs require further treatment.

-The correct dosage to induce vomiting in dogs is one teaspoon (5 ml) per 10 pounds of body weight, according to the pet health site Pet Place.
-Afterward, you would wait about 15 to 20 minutes to see if the dog vomits.
+After you administer the proper dose (see above), you should wait about 15 to 20 minutes to see if the dog vomits.
 Walking your dog and gently shaking his stomach may help the peroxide mix with the stomach contents so those bubbles start working their magic.